Why Should You Protest a Property Appraisal?

 Anticipating Future Property Value Increases

-Although the housing market remains depressed, it has recently shown signs of life.
+Until recently, the housing market has been steadily declining.
 Unfortunately, local assessor's offices tend to use any such indications that the economy is improving to justify inflated property tax assessments.
 Even if you have not yet received an out-of-whack property assessment, you may wish to preemptively protest your current assessment in order to "readjust" your local assessor's records and ensure that next year's inflated valuation does not come as an unwelcome surprise.

 Anticipating Mill Rate Increases